LucasMoraesDev/Componente-Trabalhos/README.md

 ## Main Topics:

+- Grid in CSS

+- Responsiveness

 - forms in HTML and various types of inputs.

-- responsiveness

-- Grid in CSS

 - Transitions to animations to make our task even more robust.